HanoverStatsLabs/resources/labs/Lab6Instructions.md

     cut(breaks=c(0, 18.5, 25, 30, 100),
         labels=c("Underweight", "Normal", "Overweight", "Obese"))
 ```
+After running this command, you should see another new column titled `bmicat` in the `heightSubset` data.

-9. We now have a categorical variable called `bmicat`.
+8. We now have a categorical variable called `bmicat`.
 Do a tally and barchart (you can also do a pie chart) of this variable.
 What can we say about the respondents' BMI values from this?

-10. We would like to investigate how the BMI might be related to the general health of the respondents.
+9. We would like to investigate how the BMI might be related to the general health of the respondents.
 Make an initial prediction as to how you expect the BMI level to be reflected in the general health.
-11. In order to properly answer the previous question with the provided data, we will need to create a stacked bar chart of the BMI and general health.
+10. In order to properly answer the previous question with the provided data, we will need to create a stacked bar chart of the BMI and general health.
 To do this you will need to follow similar steps to those used when we looked at `healthVsExercise` and `healthVsIncome` in the previous lab.
 Produce a stacked bar graph with *one bar for each BMI category* and *stacks determined by the `genhealth` variable*.
 The first command for this would be:
     ```r
-    bmicatVsGenhealth <- tally(~genhealth|bmicat, data=heightSubset, useNA="no", format="percent")
+    healthVsBmicat <- tally(~genhealth|bmicat, data=heightSubset,
+         format="percent", useNA="no")
     ```
+    What do you see in the stacked bar graph?
+How does it compare with your prediction?

 ### Submissions